bobindallas/bid_ecom/README.md

 * Laravel Breadcrumbs => https://github.com/davejamesmiller/laravel-breadcrumbs
 * Not included here but recommended for development is [laravel-debugbar](https://github.com/barryvdh/laravel-debugbar)

+** Note: this is a fork of my public package to move model definitions into the app/Model directory as a base for bigger projects. **

 #### Install Instructions:

 1) clone repo